wso2-attic/wsf/jython/README.txt

 Contact us
 ----------

-WSO2 WSAS developers can be contacted via mailing lists:
+WSO2 WSF/Jython developers can be contacted via mailing lists:

-For Users: wsf-jython-user@wso2.org
-For Developers:wsf-jython-dev@wso2.org

-For details on subscriptions see wsf-spring-dev-request@wso2.org
+For Users: wsf-jython-user@wso2.org for subscription please send a mail to wsf-jython-user-request@wso2.org For Developers:wsf-jython-dev@wso2.org for subscription please send a mail to wsf-jython-dev-request@wso2.org

-Alternatively, questions can also be raised in the forums: http://wso2.org/forum/194 Thank you for your interest in WSO2 WSF/Jython
+Alternatively, questions can also be raised in the forums: http://wso2.org/forum/797 Thank you for your interest in WSO2 WSF/Jython
 - The WSO2 WSF/Jython Development Team